Sewerby: History

 Originally, Marton railway station (later named Flamborough railway station) was the nearest station to Sewerby, however, whilst Bempton is nearer at 2.2 mi, the route from the station to Sewerby is inadvisable for walkers, so Bridlington is often advised to be the best station for access to the locality.
 The village is on the northern edge of Bridlington Bay, and it fronts onto the shore in a southwards direction, making it the only seaside resort in the East Riding of Yorkshire that faces south.
 In 1955, Bridlington Council put forward a plan to build a light railway to Sewerby hall.
 Objectors stated it would ruin agricultural land.
 Whilst the light railway wasn't built, there are now land-trains between Bridlington and Sewerby Hall.

 The 21st century Sewerby has a restaurant, two churches and the Ship Inn, which like the cricket pitch, has views out over the sea.
 The village is also home to Bondville, the last remaining model village in Yorkshire.

 Governance

 In 1854, Sewerby-cum-Marton was created as a parish, separated off from the parish of Bridlington.
 At the time it was in the wapentake of Dickering, and had an area of 2,036 acre, though some 101 acre of that was designated as foreshore.
 In 1935, the parish was sub-sumed back into the civil parish of Bridlington, which now accounts for its population statistics.
-The area is represented in the Houses of Parliament as part of the East Yorkshire constituency.
+The area is represented in the Houses of Parliament as part of the Bridlington and The Wolds constituency.